bharadwajnunna/logic-gates/README.md

 # logic-gates
 This is an ASCII version of a digital logic gate simulator.
+Written in C++